The Death of the Earl of Chatham

-The Death of the Earl of Chatham is the title of a 1781 oil-on-canvas painting by Boston-born American artist John Singleton Copley.
+The Death of the Earl of Chatham is a 1781 oil-on-canvas painting by Boston-born American artist John Singleton Copley.
 It depicts the collapse of William Pitt, 1st Earl of Chatham on 7 April 1778, during a debate in the House of Lords on the American War of Independence.
 Chatham is surrounded by peers of the realm, and the painting contains fifty-five portraits.

 Copley's painting also serves as a visual record of the appearance of the Armada tapestries, which were destroyed in the 1834 Burning of Parliament.

+The painting is as of July 2026 on display in Tate Britain.

 Background

 Lord Chatham was the architect of the British victory in the Seven Years' War (1757–1763), in which Britain won supremacy in America.
 Although sympathetic to American grievances and against the use of force to subdue the Americans, he was opposed to American independence.

 On 23 March 1778 the Duke of Richmond proposed in the Lords to withdraw all British troops from America.
 This was defeated by 56 votes to 28.
 On 5 April he sent Chatham a draft of the Address in which he argued for "entreating his Majesty to dismiss his Ministers, and withdraw his forces, by sea and land, from the revolted provinces...I am willing to hope that differences of opinion were more apparent than real, and arose only from want of opportunities to communicate and to explain."
 Chatham replied in third person: "It is an unspeakable concern to him, to find himself under so wide a difference with the Duke of Richmond, as between the sovereignty and allegiance of America, that he despairs of bringing about successfully any honourable issue".

 Chatham was determined to answer Richmond's motion and so on 7 April he went to the House of Lords, swathed in flannels, supported by crutches and leaning on the arm of his 18-year-old son William Pitt the Younger.
 Lord Camden wrote to Lord Grafton, describing Chatham as: